IFSER Board of Directors

 rcann@ifser.org

-Marketing & Awards Team
+Scholarships and Awards Team

 Rosemarie P. Cann earned her Bachelor of Science degree in Diagnostic Medical Imaging from SUNY Downstate (Brooklyn, NY) in 1985.
 Shortly after graduation, she quickly earned ARDMS credentials in Abdomen, OB/GYN, and Adult Echocardiography.
 Although the early years of Rosemarie’s sonography career were spent in the clinical setting, the majority of her professional life has been devoted to sonography education and upholding the commitment to high standards for future generations of sonographers.
 Through the years, she published several book chapters and journal articles, has been the Program Director of 2 CAAHEP-accredited DMS programs, and now develops continuing education courses for the sonography community.
 Rosemarie is an SDMS member and also wants to give back to the profession she is so proud to be a part of.
 She feels fortunate to volunteer for IFSER, an organization that supports Ultrasound Educators and does such important work worldwide to improve access to quality ultrasound imaging.